 Sex offenders or kidnapping offenders who move to Washington State from another state or a foreign country, or are former residents and are returning to Washington State, must register within three (3) business days of establishing residence or re-establishing residence.
-The duty to register under this requirement applies to sex offenders convicted under the laws of another state or a foreign country, federal or military statutes, or Washington State law for offenses committed before, on or after February 28, 1990.
-For the purposes of this section, tribal convictions are considered as a foreign country.
 These out-of-state offenders are defined as sex offenders and include any federal, tribal, or out-of-state conviction for an offense for which the person would be required to register as a sex offender while residing in the state of conviction; or if not required to register in the state of conviction, an offense that under the laws of Washington would be classified as a sex offense requiring registration.
 However, if a court or other administrative authority in the person's state of conviction has made an individualized determination that the person should not be required to register that person is not required to register in Washington (commonly referred to as the "Werneth fix").